saiharshithkumarsiguru/dog_breed_classifier/README.md

 <h1>Project Motivation</h1>
 <pre>

-It's really interesting to classify dogs based on their breeds and funnt to compare which dog face it matches,this seems funny  but has got many real world applications.
+It's really interesting to classify dogs based on their breeds and funny to compare which dog face it matches.
+This seems funny  but has got many real world applications.

 </pre>
 </div>